 Impact of Artificial Satellite Constellations on NEO Survey and Follow-up

 Spahr led the discussion.
-Johnson noted that there are 23,000 things of interest in LEO.
+Johnson noted that there are 23,000 objects of interest in LEO.
 Valsecchi said the majority are ~10cm in size.
 Large objects comparable to Starlinks number ~5000.
 Low LEO has 1000-2000 objects.
 Starlinks can streak over the exposure time for wide-field surveys.
 There is no regulation of space visually, only an advertising ban.
 Radio spectrum is regulated.
 Andy Williams is tasked with satellite mega-constellations for ESO, and shared of their study that assumed various distributions of 26,000 sats using data provided by SpaceX and Amazon and others.
 For a one square degree field-of-view, different exposures, and the probability that an exposure will be affected, it is not too bad for VLT.
 Longest exposures in twilight might lose 1% of the frames (meaning a satellite is in frame, so it is extreme to say it is lost).
 The problem lies with the surveys.
 For the Vera Rubin Observatory up to 40% of exposures would be lost during twilight, and 10-25% the following few hours.
 Rubin Observatory has a fundamental detector problem with saturation issue making subtraction difficult.
 For the majority of telescopes, with careful scheduling there will not be an issue.
 For surveys, streaks will have to be processed out.
-For infrared, a short stacked exposures, the will not be a problem.
+For infrared, a short stacked exposures, there will not be a problem.
 The main concern is in the submillimeter (e.g., ALMA) where a small ITU-protected band has Starlinks legally able to operate on broader band on top.
 ESO wants good communication with companies on the radio side and will not get too irate on the optical side at this stage.

 Spahr noted that for NEO community, twilight surveys will be affected.
 Williams noted that if twilight hours are suspended, then the Rubin Observatory will have to extend operations a few years.
 Harris noted the good argument for NEOSM at L1.
 Shustov noted that Russia will add to the problem with a program called Sphere.